StarBobis/MMT-Blender-Plugin/README.md

 # Blender Plugin
 Special version of 3Dmigoto blender plugin originally forked from https://github.com/DarkStarSword/3d-fixes.
-And modify some code to better meet our needs, mainly developed for MMT(MigotoModTool).
+And modify some code to better meets our needs, mainly developed for MMT-Community(MigotoModTool).

 # Develop Environment
 - OS: Windows 11 Pro